-We have a dream at Redeemer: “To promote and proclaim the Gospel; investing more time, talent, and treasure to seeking the flourishing of Annapolis than anyone.”
-It’s a big dream that flows from Jeremiah 29:7, and it may not happen in our lifetimes…but if you’re going to dream big, you have to think long.
+We have a dream at Redeemer: “To promote and proclaim the Gospel; giving ever more time, talent, and treasure to seeking the flourishing of our neighbors.”
+This means that we’re constantly working to extend the reach of the Good News in every part of life.
+It’s a big dream that flows from Jeremiah 29:7 and its slow work, but if you’re going to dream big you have to think long.

 Perhaps you can help us make this dream a reality.